jryue/COMP1800_Team26/README.md

 ```
  Top level of project folder:
 ├── .firebaserc
 ├── .gitignore                  # Git ignore file
 ├── 404.html 404 page
-├── BoomBeer_profile.html rest page profile
 ├── firebase.json
 ├── firestore.indexes.json
 ├── firestore.rules
 ├── home_page.html              # main search page of app
 ├── index.html                  # landing HTML file, this is what users see when you come to url
-├── login_page.html user login
+├── login_page.html user login  # login page
 ├── README.md
-├── restaurant_cards.html shows all the restuarant cards
+├── restaurant_cards.html       # displays search results (restaurant cards)
-├── restuarant_profile.html each restuarants individual profile
+├── restuarant_profile.html     # takes you to the restaurant's profile page
-├── review.html where users can leave reviews
+├── review.html                 # where users can leave reviews
-└──  user_profile.html             # profile HTML file, this is what users see when they click on settings/profile.
+└──  user_profile.html          # the user's profile page - when they click on settings/profile.

 It has the following subfolders and files: